Willys MB: Full production – Willys MB and Ford GPW

-By July 1941, the War Department desired to standardize and decided to select a single manufacturer to supply them with the next order of 16,000 vehicles.
-Willys won the contract mostly due to its much more powerful 60 hp engine (the L134 "Go Devil"), which soldiers raved about, and its lower cost and silhouette.
-The design features in the Bantam and Ford entries which represented an improvement over Willys's design were incorporated into the Willys, moving it from an "MA" designation to "MB".
+By July 1941, the War Department desired to standardize and decided to select a single manufacturer to supply them with the next order for 16,000 vehicles.
+Willys won the contract mainly due to its much more powerful 60 hp engine (the L134 "Go Devil"), which soldiers raved about, and its lower cost and silhouette.
+The design features in the Bantam and Ford entries, which represented an improvement over Willys's design, were incorporated into the Willys, moving it from an "MA" designation to "MB".
 Most obvious is the front design from the Ford GP, with a wide, flat hood, and the headlights moved inward from the fenders to under the hood, protected by a single wide, straight front grille and a brush guard.
+A design patent was submitted to the US Patent Office by D.G.
+Roos and assigned to Willys-Overland, which codified the now-familiar Jeep design.

 The jeep, once it entered mass production, introduced several new automotive technologies.
 Having four-wheel drive for the first time introduced the need for a transfer case, and the use of constant-velocity joints on the driven front wheels and axle, to a regular production car-sized vehicle.